lcpilling/ukbrapR/README.md

 Also included are:

  - a `src` field indicating the source of the date of first diagnosis.
  - a `bin` field indicating the cases [1] and controls [0].
 This relies on a small number of baseline fields also exported.
-The `df` field for the controls is the date of censoring (currently 30 October 2022).
+The `df` field for the controls is the date of censoring (currently 31 March 2023 [the HES England date] or the date of death).
  - a `bin_prev` field indicating whether the case was before the UK Biobank baseline assessment

 ```r